Hotel and Transportation

 Is there a closing party?

-There is no formal closing party hosted by MMS (but there is a welcome reception Monday evening).
+There is no formal closing party hosted by MMS (but there is a welcome reception Sunday evening).
 Keep an eye on twitter (#MMSMOA), as well as converse with attendees to find out where attendees (and staff) are congregating.
 Many sponsors throw some great parties too so talk to them!

 Is there Wi-Fi in the breakout rooms?